The wolf mask had been comfortable.

 What do I become, if I say yes?

-He turned the champagne flute in Lance Ashcroft’s fingers — slowly, without thinking, a habit the man had carried and that he had absorbed along with everything else.
+He turned the champagne flute in Lance Ashcroft’s fingers—slowly, without thinking, a habit the man had carried and that he had absorbed.
 Four thousand years and he still caught himself doing things with borrowed hands that the original owners had done without knowing why.

 The Ashcroft hands were familiar, in their way.
-He had worn them before — not these hands, not this man, but the great-grandfather’s.
+He had worn them before—not these hands, not this man, but the great-grandfather’s.
 A baron, in those days, with a baron’s access and a baron’s usefulness.
-It had been the work of months to perfect the ducal seal — the practice forgeries, the careful repetition until the impression was indistinguishable from the original.
+It had been the work of months to perfect the ducal seal—the practice forgeries, the careful repetition until the impression was indistinguishable from the original.
 The ring he had made himself.
-When the letter was finished and the Duke of Wentworth was hanged for a treason that had never occurred, he had burned what he no longer needed and moved on, as he always did, to the next face.
+When the letter was finished and the Duke of Wentworth was hanged for a treason that had never occurred, he had burned what he no longer needed and moved on to the next face.

-He had made a decision, then, that he had made many times across many centuries: if the thing resurfaced, he would handle it when it did.
+He had made a decision—one he had made many times across many centuries: if the thing resurfaced, he would handle it when it did.
 Most things did not resurface.
 People died, houses were sold, hiding places were lost to time.
-He had calculated the odds and moved on, as he always did, to the next face and the next century.
+He had calculated the odds and moved on to the next face and the next century.

 He had, apparently, miscalculated.

-And yet here was the Wentworth girl, standing in a restored manor, wearing a restored title, watching him from behind a swan mask with eyes that saw further than they should.
+And yet here was the Wentworth girl, standing in a restored manor, wearing a restored title, the sharp intelligence behind the swan mask catching everything and giving nothing back.
 The documents had found their way to the queen.
 The Duke had been exonerated.
 The title was law.

 It was an irritation.
-Not a wound — he did not suffer wounds, not in any sense that lasted — but an irritation, the variety that comes from a loose end you thought you had accounted for.
+Not a wound—he did not suffer wounds, not in any sense that lasted—but a loose end he had thought he had accounted for.
 It did not matter now.
 The restoration was done, and the girl’s bloodline had made her beyond his reach in any case.
 What mattered was that the Ashcroft name had served him once, across a generation he had long since vacated, and was serving him again now in the great-grandson’s body.
 There was a tidiness to that which he appreciated, the way he appreciated all things that closed neatly upon themselves.

 The boy was seventeen, perhaps.
-Taller than Scarlet but with the same colouring, the same quality of attention in his eyes that the girl used to see through people and the boy apparently used to be charmed by them.
-He was dancing with a butterfly — a genuinely pretty creature in a gown of layered silk, her movements exactly as light as the wings she wore.
+Taller than Scarlet but with the same coloring, the same quality of attention in his eyes that the girl used to see through people and the boy apparently used to be charmed by them.
+He was dancing with a butterfly—a genuinely pretty creature in a gown of layered silk, her movements exactly as light as the wings she wore.
 They were laughing.

 He watched them complete a turn.